 Hypertension, Coronary Artery Disease and Stroke

 These have been recognized for decades as major risks for African American older adults.
-In the 1980s, 37% of Black males and 64% of females age 65 and over were reported to have hypertension.
+Approximately 55 percent of Black people are reported to have hypertension.
 There is an inverse relationship between socioeconomic status and blood pressure, so that those in poverty have a higher risk.
-Also, African Americans between the ages of 45-64 are 2-5 times more likely to die from heart failure than Caucasians in the same age group (Duster, 2007).
+Also, African Americans are 30 percent more likely to die from heart disease than non-Hispanic whites (Health and Human Services: https://minorityhealth.hhs.gov/heart-disease-and-african-americans).

 Cancer